 drive cars and trucks that use less gasoline or run on electricity or other alternative fuels.
 Everyone can play a part, including students and teachers.

 Our “carbon footprint” comes from our energy use at home, at work, and on the go.
-Tools like the C2ES Carbon Calculator help us figure out our impact and see how it compares to others in our community.
+Tools like Berkeley’s Cool Climate calculator and the Carbon Footprint calculator help us figure out our impact and see how it compares to others in our community.
 Learn more about what you can do to make an impact on climate change.

 Solving climate change will take action by society – including local, state, and national governments – in the areas of electricity, building, transportation, land use, and industry.